Sangu-Mbekelu/Fidelity-Securities-DCA-Buyer/README.md

 - Already had a Fidelity account
 - Fidelity doesn't have a feature that allows scheduled individual stock purchases
-- Little maintained anticipated (Fidelity barely changes their site)
+- Little maintenance anticipated (Fidelity barely changes their site)
 - Fidelity to schedule stock purchases